CU-CloudCollab/ebs-expand-root-vol/README.md

 # ebs-expand-root-vol

 Ruby functionality to expand the root EBS volume for an AWS EC2 instance.
+It closes the AWS gap identified in https://github.com/CU-CloudCollab/aws-gaps/issues/10.

 ## Running the Tool